 This is a beginner only unit and a placement test may be required to verify beginner status.

 Develops competence in beginners spoken and written Chinese (simplified characters).
-Unit includes grammar lectures, student- and teacher-led tutorials and speaking and listening, reading and writing, and a session on Chinese history and society.
+Unit includes grammar lectures, student- and teacher-led tutorials and speaking and listening, reading and writing, and a component on Chinese culture, history and society.

 |Unit name||Chinese 1A|